 Contact the Industry Liaison Team for more information (email@example.com).

-For researchers: The Industry Liaison Team provides advisory services to University of Guelph faculty, staff and students who have been contacted by companies looking for scientific expertise.
+The Industry Liaison Team provides advisory services to University of Guelph faculty, staff and students who have been contacted by companies looking for scientific expertise.

 Staff assistance includes outlining the University’s intellectual property policy, suggesting funding opportunities to defray costs and even helping to review funding applications.

 As a result of inquiries to this unit, more than 60 projects worth $10 million over two years have been expedited.
 Researchers are encouraged to share the Guide to Industry Partnerships with the University of Guelph with potential collaborators to ensure that partnerships unfold as easily and as quickly as possible.

 Contact the Industry Liaison Team for more information.

 Professor Angela Canovas (Department of Animal Biosciences) works closely with the Canadian beef industry on genomic-based approaches to improve production efficiency.
 The Industry Liaison Team helped connect Dr. Canovas with the Ontario Centres of Excellence (OCE) and assisted in the development of an application to the OCE Alberta-Ontario Innovates Program.
 This project brings together partners from both Ontario (Beef Improvement Organization) and Alberta (Delta Genomics) to develop tools that improve selection efficiency in beef cattle.
 The combination of the new high-throughput -OMICS technologies, such as transcriptomics with phenotype/genotype data and functional information within a systems biology approach, will result in a more complete understanding of the genes, regulatory pathways, and causal mutations involved in economically important traits such as tenderness, and will integrate this comprehensive information.

 Drs.
 Peter Pauls, Michael Emes, and Ian Tetlow and Benson Hill Biosystems